 Assessment is a crucial step in assuring your MWC addresses your community's health and wellness needs.
-If your municipality plans to conduct a Community Health Needs Assessment, consider asking questions about ACP and resources to support residents as they age and face new health challenges.
+If your municipality plans to

 For example, feel free to use this COYL Needs Assessment for more guidance.

 IDEAS FOR COYL PROGRAMMING

 When planning events and programming with your MWC, consider these workshop options.
 Quality Institute staff can connect you with subject matter experts for these programs.